What is a book coach?

 What craft resources do you recommend?

 The best way to improve your writing, beyond practicing, is to read as much as possible.
-That means reading widely (not only in your preferred genre/age category) and being aware of storytelling in other formats from films to televisions to plays to short stories, comics, and graphic novels.
+That means reading widely (not only in your preferred genre/age category) and being aware of storytelling in other formats from films to television to plays to short stories, comics, and graphic novels.
 If you’re looking for great resources on the craft of writing, I love:

 - Story Genius by Lisa Cron